chiggachiggayeah/weatherman/weatherman.md

 "I know you are" said DQ.

 Naram could hardly remember his little apartment now.
 After so long, his dorm seemed more like home than that apartment where his room hadn't changed since almost a decade ago.
 This was entirely thanks to his mother.
 Fuwaz had long since wanted to change it into a kind of entertainment room, or at the very least rent it out.
-Fatma refused to change the room in an effort to preserve some shimmer of that boy who'd once inhabited it, and so it staid untouched, gathering dust and horrifyingly infinite, like a tiny creature caught in amber.
+Fatma refused to change the room in an effort to preserve some shimmer of that boy who'd once inhabited it, and so it stayed untouched, gathering dust and horrifyingly infinite, like a tiny creature caught in amber.
 What Naram *could* remember was nothing like what he saw swimming around him.
 "You *do* have to admit, it is kind of awful when you really look at it.
 Artificial."
 Jin didn't say anything.

 Four Watercrest was no more or less plasticky than anything that surrounded it.
 It was a middle-of-the-road brand of house, a house made for everyone and thus a house made for exactly no one at all.
 It was one story and angular.
 The angles were perfect.
 No decimals.
 The house was white.
 The most daring thing about the house was the three-paneled window that looked out from the living room onto the doorstep.
 It was the architect's one grasp at a semi-distinguishing feature, something he knew this kind of inhabitant wouldn't like, but they'd tolerate, as was their nature.
 The three of them stood on the doorstep and rung the bell.